jackcjp/4326_pbf2png/README.md

     The outputDirPath is needed if the inputDirPath is a sqlite file.

     The default projection is 4326.
-You need to add "proj":3857 into config.json if you want mercator(3857).
+You need to add "proj":3857 into config.json if you want mercator(3857). format defalut webp， you can add "format":"png" in config.json if you want png format. support webp and png, jpeg.

 2. Run a docker container to remove over bound tiles, add color, change format with the command above;
     NOTE: pay attention to container name and port when running more than one instance.